jalasem/materializecss_starter/README.md

 **After your pull request is merged**, you can safely delete your branch.

 ### Suggestions
 Yeah!
 Let's discuss it.
-Send an e-mail to Ajala Abdul-Samii Olalekan at kgasta@gmail.com by shooting me an email at  or create an issue .
+Send an e-mail to Ajala Abdul-Samii Olalekan at kgasta@gmail.com or create an issue .

 ## Versioning
 I will try my best to keep this project updated with the latest versions of Materializecss and its dependencies, fontawesome, ionicons and Animatecss.

+Here is a list of all I used and their versions:
+- Materializecss : 0.98.0
+- Jquery: 2.1.1
+- Ionicons: 2.0.1
+- font-awesome: 4.7.0
+- Animatecss (based on the latest commit from @daneden github repo)

 ## Author